kgrid/kgrid-cli/README.md

 By default, it is development mode, `--dev`, which will create `activator` folder and generate `manifest.json` in the activator folder.

-If the knowledge object is created and added to the existing project, you will need to run setup command again and overwrite the manifest.json.
+If the knowledge object is created and added to the existing project, you will need to run setup command again and overwrite the existing manifest.json.

-Production mode, enabled with option `--prod`, which will generate `manifest.json` in the working directory if there exists a `shelf` containing knowledge objects.